Graduate Admissions

 • UCLA’s fellowship application, found in online admissions application.
 It is useful to inspect the list of UCLA fellowships carefully, to see what you might be qualified for.
 Applicants are also encouraged to apply for as many extramural fellowships and scholarships as they are eligible.
 As part of the fellowship application, they require you to submit a Personal Statement: You can find guiding questions for the statement on the UCLA Division of Graduate Education’s website here, under “Personal Statement.”
 To a limited extent, the Admissions Committee uses the criterion of what students can be supported with available resources.

 • Although not required, it also would be useful to include with your application an informal list of the courses you have taken in your desired field.
 Add any information you think would clarify the kind of work you did, especially if the title of a given course does not reflect the actual course content.
+This information may be uploaded in the “Supporting Documents” section of the UCLA application.

 • Please note that the GRE is NOT required for admission to our program.
 Please do not submit GRE score reports to us, as they will not be considered.